urcodesogreat/GNetDet-Pytorch/README.md

 **Step 4: Quantize to Chip**

- The final training step is turn on quant-31, which is required by 5801 chip.
+ The final training step is quant-31, which couples step2 and step3 training phase together with 5-bit quantization.
+All parameters and activations are all within [0, 31] range.

 ```python
 python train-dist.py --step 4 [hyperparameters]